lmoonie/ece499-smart-outlet-system/README.md

 <img src="./assets/images/Prototype.jpg"
      style="display: block; margin: 20px auto; width: 100%; max-width: 900px;">

+The circuits utilized on the PCBs were developed using the manufacturer provided circuits [7,8].

 # Results
 The project resulted in the design, assembly, and testing of a smart outlet prototype.
 Custom PCBs, power electronics, and 3D-printed enclosures were successfully designed and manufactured, and the hardware was evaluated through extensive testing.
 Although reliable Power Line Communication (PLC) between the hub and outlet was not achieved within the project timeline, the project identified key challenges and provides a strong foundation for future development.